mterrel/adapt-web/docs/api/core/core.adapt.relation.md

 |  [ready](./core.adapt.relation.ready.md) | <code>(relatesTo: Relation[]) =&gt; true &#124; Waiting &#124; Waiting[]</code> |  |
 |  [relatesTo](./core.adapt.relation.relatesto.md) | <code>Relation[]</code> |  |
 |  [toString](./core.adapt.relation.tostring.md) | <code>(indent?: string) =&gt; string</code> |  |

+## Remarks

+Relations are primarily used to describe deployment dependencies in Adapt.
+They can be combined together to express boolean logic, so you can express things like "A is ready when B and C are ready":

+Relations should usually be created using the supplied library functions.
+The most commonly used Relation functions are the high-level functions.
+The high-level Relation functions interact with the Adapt deployment engine for determining whether components have been deployed.
+These functions are useful in a [Component.dependsOn](./core.component.dependson.md) method for describing what a component depends on.

+Examples of the more commonly used high-level Relation functions are: - `Only()` - Creates a `Relation` that is ready when a single dependency has been deployed. - `AllOf()` - Creates a `Relation` that's ready when all of a given set of dependencies have been deployed. - `AnyOf()` - Creates a `Relation` that's ready when any of a given set of dependencies have been deployed.

+Examples of low-level Relation functions are: - `True()` - Creates a `Relation` that's always ready. - `False()` - Creates a `Relation` will never be ready. - `And()` - Creates a `Relation` that becomes ready when all of its arguments are ready. - `Edge()` - Creates a `Relation` that checks the deployment status of an object to determine readiness.